abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

    ![](../media/lab-04/21042025(14).png)

 10. Choose destination settings dialog opens.
-We will use the automatic settings as this will do a full update of the data.
+We will use the automatic settings, as this will do a full update of the data.
 Also, it will rename the columns as needed.
 Select **Save settings**.

     ![A screenshot of Choose destination settings](../media/lab-04/image29.png)